 Get help from a tutor or online classes

 Studying math needs more than just memorizing formulas.
 You need to understand how to apply those formulas and math concepts.
 Sometimes, reading technical math words from books is not enough to make you understand how they work.
-This is where GED online classes will help.
+This is where online GED classes will help.
 An instructor will be able to demonstrate how to apply mathematical concepts in a visual way.
 Through online classes, you’ll also be able to see the practical application of math concepts in real life.

 We have Practice Test that you can use: GED Math Practice Test 1